Jingyan95/TopLFV/README.md

 </table>

 ## CMSSW warning
-You might see this warning if `cmsenv` is not set.
-So far it doesn't seem to affect the results.
+You might see this warning when running `RunAll` if `cmsenv` is not set.
+So far it this can be ignored.
 ```
 TClass::Init:0: RuntimeWarning: no dictionary for class edm::Hash<1> is available
 TClass::Init:0: RuntimeWarning: no dictionary for class edm::ProcessHistory is available